SojebSikder/nodejs-ecommerce/README.md

 - Written in Typescript
 - Multivendor support
+- Seller dashboard - for managing product inventory and orders
 - Paypal, stripe payment gateway integration
 - Order receipt pdf generation
 - And much more.